Comparing LLM benchmarks for software development

 A detailed comparison of benchmarks for using LLMs in software development

-In this post, we’re comparing the various benchmarks that help rank large language models for software development tasks.
+This post compares the various benchmarks that help rank large language models for software development tasks.

 Large language models are getting advanced enough to be useful for software development tasks.
 While models are now capable of writing commit messages, searching through your code base, and generating and fixing code, finding the one that best suits your needs can be difficult.